openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/zfssa-nfs-driver.rst

       zfssa:configuration roles OpenStackRole auth (uncommitted)> set project=NFSProject zfssa:configuration roles OpenStackRole auth (uncommitted)> set share=nfs_share

 #.
-The following properties only need to be set when a share or a project has
+The following properties only need to be set when a share and project has
    not been created following the steps above and wish to allow the driver to create them for you.